lalitaalaalitah/PyGallery-Toolkit/README.md

 # PyGallery organizer 📂🖼️​​

-Fix the metadata of your images and videos, find similar or duplicate images and organize your folder structure to create a well-organized gallery.
-All this in a simple script!
+A set of tools to fix the metadata of your images and videos, find and remove similar images, and organize your folder structure to create a well-structured gallery.
+All this with simple scripts!

 ## Download/Installation steps 🚀